 There is the trade-off between doing the testing and obtaining better information on exposure to provide a qualitative or quantitative justification for EBA.
-For adaptation of some endpoints, (especially for environmental effects from long-term exposure) existing hazard information may allow derivation of threshold levels or reference levels since data from short-term exposure or physical chemical properties might be used for extrapolation.
+For adaptation of some endpoints (especially for environmental effects from long-term exposure) existing hazard information may allow derivation of threshold levels or reference levels since data from short-term exposure or physico- chemical properties might be used for extrapolation.
 For other endpoints (e.g. repeated dose toxicity and/or reproductive toxicity at Annex VIII levels) existing toxicity data may not allow such extrapolation.

-When human or environmental exposure can be excluded it is relatively simple that due to absent or no significant exposure to a substance, the derivation of a DNEL or PNEC for a specific endpoint is superfluous since the outcome of the risk assessment will in any case be no significant risk.
+When human or environmental exposure can be excluded it is relatively simple that due to absent or no significant exposure to a substance, the derivation of a DNEL or PNEC for a specific endpoint, environmental compartment or spheres is superfluous since the outcome of the risk assessment will in any case be no significant risk.
 When exposure is low, the conclusion of 'no concern' in relation to a specific endpoint needs to be based on the characterisation of risk associated with this level of exposure.

-The qualitative argumentation for EBA referring to column 2 is in principal the same as for Annex XI (3).
-However, the justification for Annex (3) has to be done based on the exposure scenario (s) developed in the CSR, whereas for the justification of column 2 this is not required.
+The argumentation for EBA referring to column 2 is in principle the same as for Annex XI section 3.2.
+However, the justification for Annex XI section 3.2 has to be done based on the exposure scenario(s) developed in the CSR, whereas for the justification of column 2 this is not required.